-634. As a general remark here (and further to the comment in paragraph 59 above), it may perhaps be seen as a weakness that Article 12 does not explicitly provide that the Defender should be able to address instances of maladministration or human rights violation on his/her own initiative, such as by stating that a decision by the Defender to dismiss a particular claim or not to consider an anonymous claim will not prevent the Defender from taking the matter up with the (pertinent) authorities on his own initiative.
-Also, it may be recalled that in the opinion CDL-AD(2003)006, it was stated that the limitation in Article 8.3 against complaints being made by persons other than family members or representatives of the chiefly interested person was overly restrictive and deserved a broader formulation.
+- 40. This Article deals with the important matter of the Defender's powers of examination, including power to require access to facilities and institutions and to obtain documentary or other information and statements of clarification of circumstances relating to a complaint.
+The description of the scope and conditions for these powers has not been altered, but the introduction in para.
+1 to the enumeration of the actions in issue has been simplified to the advantage of the Defender, i.e. by stating that he/she "shall have the right" to make these requirements, instead of relating them directly to the Defender's acceptance of a complaint for consideration.
+The amendment thus is to positive effect. - 41.
+As a general remark here, it may perhaps be seen as a weakness in the Law that it does not explicitly provide that the Defender should be able to address instances of maladministration or human rights violation on his/her own initiative, such as by stating that a decision by the Defender to dismiss a particular claim or not to consider an anonymous claim will not prevent the Defender from taking the matter up with the (pertinent) authorities on his own initiative.
+Also, it may be recalled that in the opinion CDL-AD(2003)6, it was stated that the limitation in Article 8(3) against complaints being made by persons other than family members or representatives of the chiefly interested person was overly restrictive and deserved a broader formulation.
 However, an overview of the Law and the straightforward phrasing of Article 83.1 of the Constitution points to the conclusion that the said power of initiative for the Defender is in fact included within the scope of the Law.
 The above changes by the Amending Law in Articles 10 and 12 of the Law are significant because they tend to strengthen that conclusion.